 But what about the intimate scenes?

 “Clean” is a marketing label for romances, but in this case, it’s not the opposite of “dirty”, it just means that there is no sexual intimacy in the story, on the page or in the character’s thoughts.
-My novelette, A Leap Into Love, fits that category.
-The rest of my romance stories include love scenes.
+My novelette, A Leap Into Love, fits that category, as well as some of my more recent stories.
+The rest of my books contain love scenes.

 In a recent discussion with other authors, Jude Knight shared these thoughts on this topic (quoted with her permission):